DARRENSKY/comp9900/README.md

     4. type "npm start"

-##Other Information:
+## Other Information:
     Backend:
-        1.requirements.txt and runserver have been wrapped in wrapper.py 2.if you want to know more information,please refer to README.md in app directory 3.
+        1.requirements.txt and runserver have been wrapped in wrapper.py 2.If you want to know more information,please refer to README.md in app directory 3.Please refer to the helper folder for database operations and database storage.
     Frontend:
+        1.Refer to README.md in chabot directory
     Database:
-        Mlab (online mongodb server) has been used in our project, so you do not need to deploy database.
+        1.Mlab (online mongodb server) has been used in our project, so you do not need to deploy database.
-        If you want to check the online database, please log in "https://mlab.com/login/" Username:comp9900dreamteam     Password:comp9900
+        2.If you want to check the online database, please log in "https://mlab.com/login/"